 While searching for how to prevent condensation and damp I came across a good site site (Best Dehumidifier Guide), which provided some good information on dehumidifiers and their uses.
 Buying a dehumidifier seemed like a good idea to me but the price was putting me off; most models cost £100 plus.
-So I went for the next best thing and managed to purchase a cheap dehumidifier on eBay similar to this DeLonghi model here.
+I read a lot of reviews on the best dehumidifiers but in the end I was not convinced that I needed to buy a new one.
+So I went for the next best thing and managed to purchase a cheap dehumidifier on eBay similar to this Ecoair dehumidifier here.

 End result.
 Well after a few days the damp is already starting to clear in the room and the dehumidifier has not broken down yet!
 So a good result overall.